 He is an affiliate composer of the American Composers Alliance, which publishes his music.

 Performances of Andrew’s orchestral transcription of Debussy’s Suite Bergamasque have taken place in Iowa, Arizona, Texas, and Missouri.
-He was a 2024 co-winner of the Manhattan Choral Ensemble’s “New Music for New York” competition for his setting of William Carlos Williams’s Approach of Winter, which was premiered at the DiMenna Center in early 2024.

 He is a member of Broadcast Music, Inc. (BMI) and the Society of Pi Kappa Lambda.